Manitoba Liberal Party: Minor party (2010s–present)

-On July 17, 2018, Lamont won a by-election in St Boniface that gave the Liberals official party status for the first time in 23 years.
-The vote followed the resignation of former NDP Premier Greg Selinger.
+On July 17, 2018, Lamont won a by-election in St. Boniface, becoming the party's fourth MLA and giving the Liberals official party status for the first time in 23 years.
+The by-election followed the resignation of former NDP Premier Greg Selinger.

-Lamont led the Manitoba Liberals into the 2019 provincial election with four MLAs.
-He was one of three Liberal MLAs returned, being re-elected in St. Boniface, while Gerrard was re-elected in River Heights and Lamoureux won in Tyndall Park.
+Lamont led the Manitoba Liberals into the 2019 provincial election with four MLAs, though Judy Klassen would not seek re-election.
+The three other incumbent Liberal MLA were returned, with Lamont being re-elected in St. Boniface, while Gerrard was re-elected in River Heights, and Cindy Lamoureux won in Tyndall Park.